Steven Van Knotsenburg

 Steven Van Knotsenburg (born February 21, 1982) is a Canadian rower from Beamsville, Ontario.
 Van Knotsenburg had his greatest success when he won a silver at the 2009 World Rowing Championships in the men's eight.
-At the 2011 Pan American Games he won two medals a silver and a bronze in the men's eight and coxless pairs respectively, with Pete McCleelan.
+At the 2011 Pan American Games he won a silver and a bronze in the men's eight and coxless pairs respectively, with Pete McClelland.